-Figure A59: Allocation of RSG Charges
+Figure A61: Allocation of RSG Charges

 The RSG process was substantively revised in April 2011 to better reflect cost causation.
 Under the revised allocation methodology, RSG-eligible commitments are classified as satisfying either a congestion management (or other local need) or a capacity need.
 When committing a resource for congestion management, MISO operators identify the particular constraint that is being relieved.
 Supply and demand deviations from the day-ahead market that contribute to the need for the commitment, or deviations that increase flow on the identified constraint, are allocated a share of the RSG costs under the Constraint Management Charge (CMC) rate.
-Any residual RSG cost is then allocated market-wide on a load-ratio share basis ("Pass 2").
+Any residual RSG cost is then allocated market-wide on a load-ratio share basis ("Pass 2").16

-Figure A59 summarizes how real-time RSG costs were allocated among the DDC, CMC, and Pass 2 charges in each month from 2018 to 2020.
+Figure A61 summarizes how real-time RSG costs were allocated among the DDC, CMC, and Pass 2 charges in each month from 2019 to 2021.
 Until March 2014, the CMC allocations were inappropriately limited based on the GSF of the committed unit, which caused a significant portion of constraint-related RSG costs to be allocated under the DDC charge.
-Additionally, we note the portion of RSG costs incurred to satisfy VLR requirements in both the DA and the RT markets, as those are allocated locally, as opposed to the DA capacity which is allocated market-wide.
+Additionally, we note the portion of RSG costs incurred to satisfy VLR requirements in both the DA and the RT markets, as those are allocated locally, as opposed to the DA capacity which is allocated marketwide.

-&lt;sup>13 A portion of constraint-related RSG costs may be allocated to "Pass 2" if they are associated with real-time transmission derates or loop flow.
+16 A portion of constraint-related RSG costs may be allocated to "Pass 2" if they are associated with real-time transmission derates or loop flow.

-Figure A59: Allocation of RSG Charges By Month, 2018-2020
+Figure A61: Allocation of RSG Charges

-F. Uplift Costs: Price Volatility Make-Whole Payments
+L. Uplift Costs: Price Volatility Make-Whole Payments